 Clematis armandii and Clematis cirrhosa are vigorous plants that need regular pruning to be kept under control.

 - They flower on growth made the previous year, so wait until they have finished flowering before doing any pruning.

 - Cut back growth to about 1m below the area you want the plant to cover.

-- After three or four years both C. armandii and C. cirrhosa may develop dense, woody ‘bird nest’ growth.
+- After three or four years both Clematis armandii and Clematis cirrhosa may develop dense, woody ‘bird's nest’ growth.
 Cut back about one third of the plant to the base and repeat the process on the other two thirds in subsequent years.

-- Trim them immediately after the flowers have finished, to remove the dying flower heads and prevent any energy being lost in seed production.
+- Trim clematis immediately after the flowers have finished, to remove the dying flower heads and prevent any energy being lost in seed production.

 - At the end of May, cut the whole plant back to about 50cm from the soil, to encourage new growth and prevent the plant from becoming bare and woody at the base.

 Clematis paniculata tends to be spindly, but looks better with bushy growth.